Welcome to The Helsinki Conservatory of Music

 Since its foundation in 1922 the Helsinki Conservatory of Music has been one of the leading conservatories in Finland.
 Together with The Guards Band we form a vibrant centre of music in the heart of the capital city.
 A significant number of the top Finnish professionals of music (soloists of orchestras, pedagogues) have studied at the Helsinki Conservatory of Music.
 The student body comprises 70 students enrolled in vocational music studies and about 1000 students in basic education.
 The Conservatory employs about 100 distinguished pedagogues and performers.

-HELSINKI CONSERVATORY OF MUSIC – OPERATIONS BETWEEN APRIL 6 AND APRIL 30.
+HELSINKI CONSERVATORY OF MUSIC – OPERATIONS FROM May 3rd ONWARD

 - Do not come to the Conservatory if you have any symptoms, if you are ill or if you are under quarantine.